nhanb/old.hi.imnhan.com/content/posts/go-postgres-caddy-systemd-stack.md

 See also:

-- [cgo is not Go][11]—a more exhaustive argument for staying in pure Go-land.
+- [cgo is not Go][11]: a more exhaustive argument for staying in pure Go-land.
-- [Statically compile Go programs][16]—a deep dive into static Go compilation and its quirks, complete with examples on how to statically link against SQLite with musl libc, if you must.
+- [Statically compile Go programs][16]: a deep dive into static Go compilation and its quirks, complete with examples on how to statically link against SQLite with musl libc, if you must.